-The news reports, based on documents leaked by former National Security Agency (NSA) contractor Edward Snowden, also said that the U.S. Embassy in Jakarta was used for spying on its president, Susilo Bambang Yudhoyono and other Indonesian leaders.
-They indicate the U.S. embassy houses wiretapping equipment that has been used to monitor other Indonesian leaders.
-The documents describe the facilities as carefully concealed within embassy compounds.
+The news reports, based on documents leaked by former National Security Agency (NSA) contractor Edward Snowden, also said that the U.S. Embassy in Jakarta was used for spying on its president, Susilo Bambang Yudhoyono, and other Indonesian leaders.
+The reports also indicate the U.S. embassy itself houses wiretapping equipment; the facilities are described as being carefully concealed within embassy compounds.

-After the meeting Friday, Australian diplomat Greg Moriarty said only that he talks had been good and he now had to report back to his government.
+After the meeting Friday, Australian diplomat Greg Moriarty said only that the talks had been good and that he now had to report back to his government.

 The Indonesian Foreign Ministry has also summoned America's top diplomat in Jakarta to clarify the allegations.